Course Outline

 Ensuring proper practices

-Benefiting from the right teamwork
+Benefiting from effective teamwork

-Golden circle applied to construction projects
+The golden circle applied to construction projects

 Impact mapping